Quantum limit of precision for phase estimation in squeezing-enhanced interferometry with a single-mode readout

 where all derivatives are evaluated at $\theta=0$.

-Substituting Eqs.~(\ref{sigma}), (\ref{lambda}) and (\ref{S}) into Eqs.~(\ref{Qmixed}), (\ref{Q0}) and (\ref{Q0+}), we obtain $Q^{\Phi\theta}_\theta=0$ for all values of $\theta$, which means that the parameters $\Phi$ and $\theta$ can be inferred independently of one another, similar to the two-mode readout (under condition that the beam splitters are balanced) \cite{Jarzyna12,Demkowicz15}.
+Substituting Eqs.~(\ref{sigma}), (\ref{lambda}) and (\ref{S}) into Eqs.~(\ref{Qmixed}), (\ref{Q0}) and (\ref{Q0+}), we obtain $Q^{\Phi\theta}_\theta=0$ for all values of $\theta$, which means that the limits of precision for measuring $\Phi$ and $\theta$ are given by the corresponding matrix elements of QFIM, similar to the two-mode readout \cite{Jarzyna12,Demkowicz15}.
 For this reason, in what follows, we concentrate on the precision limit in measuring the difference phase $\theta$ given by the QFIM element $Q^{\theta\theta}_\theta$.
 We also find from Eqs.~(\ref{Q0}) and (\ref{Q0+}) that

 On the one hand, this means that, in the vicinity of the black fringe, the QFI is higher than the $N$-precision given by Eq.~(\ref{Popt}).
 Therefore, an optimal measurement combined with statistical inference by maximum-likelihood or Bayesian estimation would provide a better estimate of the difference phase than detection of the photon number.
 The difference between the $N$-precision and the ultimate quantum limit given by the QFI is especially large in the weak-field regime, where $|\alpha|^2$ is relatively small (see Fig.~\ref{fig:QFI}), which may be required for biomedical applications.